Much of the research conducted in the lab is driven by the desire for improved diagnosis and therapy of various neurogenic speech disorders.

 - The relationship between perception and action is bidirectional, regardless of modality (e.g., Chang et al., 2009), which becomes more complex, specific, and selective during the processing of speech sounds (e.g., Fuertinger et al., 2015).

-- Speech processing necessitates the integration of bottom-up (perceptual) and top-down (cognitive) processes through a predictive coding mechanism (Hickok, 2012) that enhances the predictability of sensory information based on past experiences to prevent, detect, and correct errors (Friston et al., 2006; Hickok, 2012).
+- Speech processing makes use of perceptual and cognitive to prevent, detect, and correct errors (Friston et al., 2006; Hickok, 2012).

 - The forward prediction mechanism is the result of interconnectivity and orchestrated synchronization between and within “neuronal groups” responsible for bottom-up and top-down modulations (Womelsdorf et al., 2007) within multiple time-scale, hierarchical domains (Kiebel, Daunizeau, & Friston, 2008).